bocoup/html5-building-blocks/Audio-interface.md

         // log eventObj, it has interesting stuff
       })

+A useful demo of all of the events bellow is available on the <a href="http://www.w3.org/2010/05/video/mediaevents.html">W3C Media Events Demo Page</a> (note that this demo page uses a video to demonstrate the event interfaces).

 ###abort
 Sent when playback is aborted; for example, if the media is playing and is restarted from the beginning, this event is sent.